16 Books About Cannes Film Festival you Have to Read

-The book is focused on the 1987 festival, which was the 40 th, because that’s when the book was written.
+The book is focused on the 1987 festival, which was the 40th anniversary because that’s when the book was written.
 However, the book also includes Ebert’s adventures at previous film festivals since the author of the book has attended the event 12 times.

-The book is illustrated by Ebert as well, but people say that he isn’t the best artists.
+The book is illustrated by Ebert as well, but people say that he isn’t the best artist.

 Definitely one of the books about the Cannes Film Festival that is worth reading!